 In addition to being an employer in various areas of rural and regional Australia, RFM regularly provides support via donations, labour and other means to local community organisations.
-Organisations that RFM supported during the year include:
+Organisations that RFM has recently supported include:

 - the McGrath Foundation, which helps to place breast care nurses into regional areas, including those where RFF has assets